 - Tiny spaces can be extremely energy-efficient as you can equip them with solar panels, compostable toilets, and water conservation hacks.
 Your total house utility bill can be a quarter less than one of the traditional median home.

-- Building a tiny vacation home, so you can live in it temporarily, is a great way to experience a tiny house movement without completely uprooting your family and drastically changing your lifestyle.
+- Getting and assembling a prefab tiny vacation home, so you can live in it temporarily, is a great way to experience a tiny house movement without completely uprooting your family and drastically changing your lifestyle.
 You can order a prefab A-frame house kit and build a tiny cabin in your favorite vacation spot on your own piece of land if you follow the local laws and ordinances.
 You may even rent it out to offset costs when your family is not using it.

 What are the CONS of building or owning a tiny house: